 Google App Engine provides several useful services based on Google infrastructure, accessible by applications using libraries included with the App Engine Python SDK.
 One such service is the Users service, which lets your application integrate with Google user accounts.
 With the Users service, your users can use the Google accounts they already have to sign in to your application.

-Reload the page in your browser.
-Your application redirects you to the local version of the
+browser.
+Your application redirects you to the local version of the Google sign-in page

-Google sign-in page suitable for testing your application.
-You can enter any username you'd like in
+suitable for testing your application.
+You can enter any username you'd like in this screen, and

 When your application is running on App Engine, users will be directed to the Google Accounts sign-in page, then redirected back to your application after successfully signing in or creating an account.

 Let's take a closer look at the new pieces:

 If the user is already signed in to your application,

 User object for the user.
 Otherwise, it returns

 If the user has signed in, display a personalized message, using the nickname associated with the user's account.

 If the user has not signed in, tell